snkas/ns3-basic-sim-intro/chapters/3_what_to_simulate.md

   should (in most use cases) not make the net-device unusable for other applications.

 Queueing disciplines as such need to distinguish between packets.
-There are essentially two ways this is done (which are not mutually exclusive!):
+There are essentially two ways this is done:

 * Make use of the concept of "flow" instead of treating packets solely individually.
   A flow is often defined by the 5-tuple (protocol, IP src/dst, port src/dst).
+  Each flow gets its own queue.

 * Allow applications to set a QoS field (e.g., the DSCP field in the IP header).
+  Each priority level has its own queue.

+These two ways are not mutually exclusive and can be combined as well.

+The queueing discipline scheduler decides from which queue it should take packets based on its policy.
+It can e.g., be just round-robin, weighted round-robin with some queue priority, absolute priority (only if all higher priority queue are empty), or any other strategy you can think of.

 Examples queueing disciplines are: